Football Federation of Kosovo: History

-On 17 February 2008.
-Kosovo declared independence from Serbia.
+On 17 February 2008, Kosovo declared independence from Serbia.
 A number of countries such as France, the United States and the United Kingdom immediately recognised the new country.
-Others, such as Serbia, Russia and the People's Republic of China are fiercely opposed to independence.
+Others, such as Serbia, Russia and China are opposed to Kosovo's independence.

 On 6 May 2008, Kosovo applied for FIFA membership.
 "It's an historical moment for our country.
 We hope to be accepted", said Fadil Vokrri, president of the FFK.
 Kosovo's application was discussed at the FIFA Congress in Zurich in October 2008.
 FIFA rejected the membership application and denied Kosovo the right to play any friendly matches, as it was deemed not to comply with Article 10 of the FIFA Statutes, which states that only "an independent state recognized by the international community" may be admitted into FIFA.
 FIFA reverted that decision in 22 May 2012, stating that Kosovo may play other nations in international friendlies according to Article 79 of the FIFA Statutes.
 The Football Association of Serbia protested and felt the decision by FIFA's executive committee "blatantly contravenes the FIFA statutes".
 Three days later, permission was withdrawn by FIFA and a decision was delayed following pressure from the Football Association of Serbia and Michel Platini.

 In September 2012, Albanian international Lorik Cana, along with Swiss internationals Xherdan Shaqiri, Granit Xhaka and Valon Behrami (all of whom are of Kosovar Albanian origin) wrote a declaration to the president of FIFA, Sepp Blatter, asking him to allow the Kosovo national team to be allowed to play friendly matches.
 The declaration was also signed by 5 other Albanian footballers.
 This came about as a consequence of the decision by FIFA not to allow the Kosovo team to play friendly matches against other national teams.
 In a meeting held in May 2012, FIFA decided to allow friendly matches to be played, a decision it later revoked following a strong protest issued by Football Association of Serbia.
 A new meeting was planned to be held at FIFA on 27 and 28 September same year in which the Kosovo issue was again planned to be discussed, which was then postponed until December.